kimkim-dfdf/Moodflow-project/replit.md

 ### 4. Books
 - Tag-based filtering with 10 emotion tags
 - AND logic for multi-tag filtering
-- 15 curated books with 3 tags each
+- 15 curated books with 3 tags each and prices
 - Popular Books section (top 5 most reviewed)
 - Book reviews with ratings
+- Shopping cart with simulated checkout (mock payment for school project)

 ### 5. Music
 - Dedicated music page with full music library